cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 ### Current best local implementation

+The current best implementation is commit `7ef205d`.

-The current branch uses reducer-level orchestration plus bounded donor vectorization using a bootstrap dimension per target year.
+It uses reducer-level orchestration plus bounded donor vectorization using a bootstrap dimension per target year.

 This is the first version that is:

 - semantically much closer to the correct bootstrap model
 - numerically aligned with `master`
-- locally competitive enough to justify large-scale testing
+- locally close enough to `master` to justify large-scale testing

+Commit `0a406cf` only adds this handoff documentation on top of that code checkpoint.

+## Current Best Candidate

+Treat `7ef205d` as the performance/control candidate on `fix/bootstrap-next`.

+Do **not** use the older slow native path (`4dc59d1` or earlier) as the main comparison point anymore.
+Those older checkpoints are useful only as historical references for dead ends and regressions.

 ## Current Validation Status